owickstrom/wickstrom.tech/_posts/2016-04-19-a-faster-test-workflow-for-haskell.md

               --exec 'tmux send-keys -t "oden:0.1" :r Enter main Enter'
 {% endhighlight %}

-This tmuxinator configuration launches one split window with `vim` and `cabal repl spec` as well as another window running `nodemon`.
+This tmuxinator configuration launches one split window with Vim and GHCi as well as another window running `nodemon`.
 When Haskell source files in `src` and `test` change the GHCi REPL in the first window gets the `:r` command executed, which reloads all modules, followed by the invocation of `main` which runs the tests again.

 The reason I use `cabal exec -- -isrc -itest Main` is to have both targets loaded as interpreted sources in GHCi.
 When you run `cabal repl <target>` only that target's sources can be reloaded.
 I want to reload changed source files both in the library and in the test targets.

+If you are using [Stack](https://github.com/commercialhaskell/stack) just replace `cabal` with `stack` in these commands and it should work as well.

 ## Summary